digiscot/digiscot-website/pages/about.md

 permalink: /about/
 ---

-It’s easy to take the internet for granted, but more than a million people in Scotland lack the [basic online skills](http://www.go-on.co.uk/opportunity/basic-online-skills/) to communicate, find information, get things done and stay safe on the web.
+It’s easy to take the internet for granted, but more than a million people in Scotland lack the [basic digital skills](http://www.go-on.co.uk/basic-digital-skills/) to communicate, find information, get things done and stay safe on the web.
 What's more, many charities and voluntary organisations are missing a huge opportunity to boost their impact and engagement by using digital tools.

 We’re part of the [Scottish Council for Voluntary Organisations](http://www.scvo.org.uk), and are working with partners across the country to promote digital participation.